Market Overview

 Future Outlook

-- Demand for disease-modifying therapies will increase as clinical trial success improves.
+- Demand for advanced Alzheimer’s therapies will rise as global aging accelerates.

-- Biomarker-based diagnosis will expand and support earlier treatment initiation.
+- Biomarker-based diagnosis will expand and support more accurate patient selection.